fgyfql/seqFinder/README.md

 # seqFinder
 ****************
 If you have
-    a better than ~3.5 A resolution density map, a well built C-alpha model
+    a better than ~3.5 Å resolution density map, a well built C-alpha model
     and protein sequence cantidates for the C-alpha model, then you could try this program for finding the target sequence of the C-alpha model.

+If this program is useful in your work, pleas cite our paper: XXXXX.

+If you have questions when using this program, please contact Qianglin Fang via fang163@purdue.edu (Email).